aditya23043/OpenGL_tutorial/README.md

 > And I have college tomorrow in the morning\
 > But I am so excited to try GLFW out to its max capabilities\
 > I am just so sold with that donut split view demo with the shading and 3d view and being able to control it and seeing effect on all the windows that crazzy dude

+> 2025-02-07 11:27
+> So, it turns out that those examples were also using OpenGL
+> I mean that should have been obvious since GLFW is just a windowing library and the graphics are rendered using OpenGL only.
+> Back to learning OpenGL

+## 2025-03-18 22:58

+- Wow, this repo did fell off on my priority list